Model Predictive Path Integral PID Control for Learning-Based Path Following: Methods

 \subsubsection{PID control}

-PID control is a classical control method that computes the control input based on proportional, integral, and derivative operations applied to the deviation of the plant state from a reference state.
-It is expressed as
+A PID control computes the control input based on proportional, integral, and derivative operations applied to the deviation of the plant state from a reference state.
+In this study, we used a multivariable PID controller in which each control-input component could depend on multiple error signals.
+The control law is the following: